-Abrasive cutting is a high-performance stock removal process.
+• Abrasive cutting is a high-performance stock removal process.
 Thanks to a high abrasion rate, abrasive cutting enable rapid cutting times.
-Only shearing is faster but has the significant disadvantages indicated above.
+Only shearing is faster - but has the significant disadvantages indicated above.

-Since well designed abrasive cut-off machines allow to change worn cutting wheels against new ones within shortest times (depending on wheel size within 3 to 5 minutes with a BRAUN cut-off machine), they are ideal cutting facilities for continuous production processes, such as hot rolling.
-The throughput capacity that can be achieved with an abrasive cut-off machine is a very high one.
+Since well designed abrasive cut-off machines allow to change worn cutting wheels against new ones within 3 to 5 minutes with a BRAUN machine, they are ideal cutting facilities for continuous production processes in a hot rolling mill while by achieving a very throughput capacity.

-Depending on the temperature and on the size of the material to be cut, a well designed abrasive cut-of machine allows to achieve specific cutting rates of 40 cm2/second or higher for hot cutting.
+Depending on the temperature and on the size of the material to be cut, a state-ofthe-art abrasive cut-of machine allows to achieve specific cutting rates of 40cm2/second or higher for hot cutting.
 In this context, the material grade does actually play a minor role only, i.e. also higher alloyed, respectively harder materials can be cut with maximum cutting speed.